 Safety functions as mentioned in the first subsection, are included as barriers against hazard and accident situations as mentioned in Section 5, and Sections 4 and 5 of the Management Regulations.

 Safety functions can be divided into active and passive functions.

-The design of active safety functions as mentioned in the first subsection should be based on the standards NORSOK S-001, NS-EN ISO 13702, IEC 61508 and ISO 13489.
-The Norwegian Oil and Gas' Guideline No. 070 should also be used.
+The design of active safety functions as mentioned in the first subsection, should be based on the standards NORSOK S-001, NS-EN ISO 13702, IEC 61508 and ISO 13849.
+The Norwegian Oil and Gas' Guideline No. 070 should be used in addition.